 Current PhD Status and Research Interests

 Ashley entered the doctoral program at GSSW in the Fall of 2013.
-Her current research interests are: Community reintegration of returning veterans; decreasing stigma to increase service utilization amongst Veterans, especially students; implementation science within the VA system; increasing use of qualitative and mixed methods in the VA system; alternative treatments for posttraumatic stress disorder including psychiatric service animals and wilderness therapies; and human-animal interactions.
+Her current research interests include: Community reintegration of returning veterans; decreasing stigmatization of Veterans who experienced trauma, especially students; implementation science within the VA system; increasing use of qualitative and mixed methods in the VA system; alternative treatments for posttraumatic stress disorder including psychiatric service animals and wilderness therapies; and human-animal interactions.

 Ashley A. O'Connor, MSW